What is a relationship map?

 TIP: Ask your main point of contact for for a copy of their organisation chart.
 Then site them down and ask who they think you need to keep happy.
 They'll be delirious you asked because happy stakeholders will make their life easier.

+A relationship map on its own will only get you so far.
 It's time to put your strategic hat on and decide how you'll strengthen, expand and develop these relationships.

 - What motivates your stakeholders?

 - How can you help them achieve their goals more easily (especially in ways they hadn’t considered)